Adel St John The Baptist

 Year 4 Curriculum Map

-Times Tables Rock Stars: Continuing to use TTRS to practise their skills regularly at home is a very good idea.
+Times Tables Rock Stars: Using TTRS to practise times tables regularly at home is a very good idea.
 Just a three minute burst every day should see recall speeds continue to improve.

-PE: Our PE days have changed for the summer term and will now be Tuesday afternoons and Friday mornings.
+Our PE days will continue to be Tuesday afternoons and Wednesday mornings.
 Appropriate kit (trainers, black trousers/shorts with a white t-shirt and plain black jacket/jumper) must be worn on these days.

 Things to remember: